bighammer/quant/README.md

   - dynamic draw: It seems matplotlib is OK to draw dynamically.

-* How to analyse a trading system's performance ?
+* How to analyze a trading system's performance ?
   - Start with a simple one: MA
 *

 ## Plans
 * candle sticks
-  - Do I need to create a candle stick class ? or make use of matplotlib.Finance
+  - Do I need to create a candle stick class ? or make use of matplotlib.Finance -
-  -